 The Utilization Management (UM) Department is notified when providers report openings in service capacity, or funding for services becomes available.
-UM then works with providers to identify potential consumers from their waiting list.
-The provider and UM staff will consider the following factors when selecting waiting list consumers for services:
+UM then works with providers to identify potential individuals from their waiting list.
+The provider and UM staff will consider the following factors when selecting wait listed individuals for services:

-Service need (consumer meets medical necessity for service).
+Service need (individual meets medical necessity for service).